 Tools to Protect Against Elder Abuse

 We have seen an increase in probate cases of elder abuse involving aging adults who are taken advantage of by people they know, trust, and love.
 Family members often discover too late that their parents or grandparents have been preyed upon by a caregiver or new “friend.”
 Senior citizens are often isolated and lonely, therefore, they are more vulnerable to thieves who lavish them with attention.
-At least of third of people ages 85 and over suffer from some form of dementia.
+At least one -third of people ages 85 and over suffer from some form of dementia.
 Researchers have found that financial judgment may be the first type of judgment to deteriorate.
 Yet, the deterioration of financial judgment is difficult to notice during the initial stages of dementia—deeming the understanding of elder law and proactive protection of estates essential.

 In this article, we will describe the astonishing numbers of elderly persons who are victims of elder abuse involving non-violent, financial crimes.
 Next, we will set forth how an individual can structure his or her estate plan so as to protect oneself from potential financial predators.
 Then, we describe how a guardianship estate can protect your elderly loved ones.
 Lastly, we will describe how an heirs and beneficiaries may attempt to recover money and property from a “wrong doer” after a family member passes away.